hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

 # LSTM Modeling of Transient Hagen–Poiseuille Flow

-This project involved building and training an LSTM model to predict the transient velocity profile of incompressible laminar flow through a pipe, governed by the simplified Navier–Stokes equations for Hagen–Poiseuille flow.
-The goal was to learn the evolution of the axial velocity field from initial flow conditions using a recurrent neural network trained on simulated time series data.
+To learn the evolution of the axial velocity field from initial flow conditions, I trained an LSTM model to predict the transient velocity profile of incompressible laminar flow through a pipe, governed by the simplified Navier–Stokes equations for Hagen–Poiseuille flow.
 I implemented a multi-layer LSTM using PyTorch’s nn.LSTMCell, enabling step-wise control over hidden states.
 The model was trained on a dataset consisting of velocity measurements at 17 spatial points over 20 time steps, where each input sequence began with physical flow parameters (diameter, pressure gradient, viscosity, density) followed by 19 steps of observed velocity.
 During testing, only the initial condition was provided to autoregressively predict the entire 20-step sequence.

 <!--
 ```python